Poynting vector controversy in axion modified electrodynamics: RESONANT CAVITY HALOSCOPE

 Here, $P_s$ is the axion source power and must be real.

-As undertaken in the Abraham technique, we assume a lossy volume current in phase with the electric field of the form, $\mathbf{J}_{e_1}=\sigma_e\mathbf{E}_1$ where, $\sigma_e=\frac{\omega_a\epsilon_0}{Q_1}$.
+As undertaken in the Abraham technique, we assume a lossy volume current in phase with the electric field of the form $\mathbf{J}_{e_1}=\sigma_e\mathbf{E}_1$ where, $\sigma_e=\frac{\omega_a\epsilon_0}{Q_1}$.
 Substituting the same value of $\mathbf{J}_{e_1}$ into (\ref{MinkReCav}) gives,

-the same as calculated for the Abraham technique in eqn. (\ref{Ps}), which means both eqns. (\ref{FormFac}) and (\ref{FormFac2}) are calculable using both the Minkowski and Abraham Poynting vectors, and are consistent with previous sensitivity calculations for a standard ADMX style haloscope.
+the same as calculated for the Abraham technique in Eq. (\ref{Ps}), which means both Eqs. (\ref{FormFac}) and (\ref{FormFac2}) are calculable using both the Minkowski and the Abraham Poynting vectors, and are consistent with previous sensitivity calculations for a standard ADMX style haloscope.

-\section{Low-Mass Broadband Axion Haloscopes under DC Magnetic Field}
+\section{LOW-MASS BROADBAND AXION HALOSCOPES UNDER DC MAGNETIC FIELD}

-For a low-mass broadband detector in the quasi-static limit, a haloscope may be inductive or capacitive and must be driven by reactive power from the source, so in the first approximation any dissipation or radiation loss can be ignored, and is thus set to zero.
-As before, we consider the generated electric field to be real ($\mathbf{E}_1^*$=$\mathbf{E}_1$) and the out of phase magnetic field as imaginary, ($\mathbf{B}_1^*$=-$\mathbf{B}_1$).
-Also, conduction currents will be in the same phase as the magnetic field and hence imaginary ($\mathbf{J}_{e_1}^*$=-$\mathbf{J}_{e_1}$).
-In this case, it is clear that real part of the delivered complex Poynting vector given by (\ref{AbRe}) and (\ref{MinkRe}) must be zero, and the sensitivity of the reactive low-mass broadband haloscope will be determined from the imaginary reactive power delivered by the axion interacting with the background DC magnetic field.
+For a low-mass broadband detector in the quasistatic limit, a haloscope may be inductive or capacitive and must be driven by reactive power from the source, so in the first approximation any dissipation or radiation loss can be ignored, and is thus set to zero.
+As before, we consider the generated electric field to be real ($\mathbf{E}_1^*=\mathbf{E}_1$) and the out of phase magnetic field as imaginary, ($\mathbf{B}_1^*=-\mathbf{B}_1$).
+Also, conduction currents will be in the same phase as the magnetic field and hence imaginary ($\mathbf{J}_{e_1}^*=-\mathbf{J}_{e_1}$).
+In this case, it is clear that the real part of the delivered complex Poynting vector given by (\ref{AbRe}) and (\ref{MinkRe}) must be zero, and the sensitivity of the reactive low-mass broadband haloscope will be determined from the imaginary reactive power delivered by the axion interacting with the background DC magnetic field.